oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 - property_value, property_value_expression: represent the
   type-compatible value to assign to the property.
 Property values may be provided as the result of the evaluation of

->  author="Chris Lauwers"
+  <span class="comment-start" id="983" author="Chris Lauwers"
->   date="2022-11-21T11:36:00Z"
->
-> What is the difference between an
->   expression and a function

-an expression or a
-  function<span class="comment-end" id="983"></span>.
+  date="2022-11-21T11:36:00Z">What is the difference between an expression and a function</span>an expression or a function<span class="comment-end" id="983"></span>.

 #### Additional Requirements